andrew041994/programming-univbasics-nds-nds-to-insight-with-flexibility-lab-online-web-prework/README.md

 the `Hash`'s value.

 Let's aim to make that happen by transforming the _given_ NDS.
-We'll hop back to the beginning and get ti this mid-point.
+We'll hop back to the beginning and get to this mid-point.

 ### See-...